-Every candidate for the degree of Bachelor of Arts must complete prescribed and elective courses amounting to 128 credits, in addition to the work prscribed in the Department of Jewish and Semitic Studies.
-Of the prescribed work in this department, a maximum of 16 points may be credited toward the required 128.
-The candidate must maintain a grade above D in two-thirds of his studies.
-Four years of study at Yeshiva College is the normal time for the attainment of the baccalaureate degree.
+Every candidate for the degree of Bachelor of Arts must complete prescribed and elective courses amounting to 128 credits, in addition to the work prescribed in the Department of Jewish and Semitic Studies.
+He must maintain a grade above D in two-thirds of his studies.
+Four years of study at the Yeshiva College is the normal time for the attainment of the baccalaureate degree.